 One more thing before we get to the list - please follow the 7 Principles of Leave No Trace when in nature: plan ahead and prepare; travel and camp on durable surfaces; dispose of waste properly; leave what you find; minimize campfire impacts; respect wildlife; and be considerate of other visitors.

-This is a 2-for-1 because a 3-minute drive is all that separates the parking lots for East Falls and West Falls of the Black River in Cascade Park, Elyria.
+Starting off the list of best Cleveland waterfalls is a 2-for-1.
+A 3-minute drive is all that separates the parking lots for East Falls and West Falls of the Black River in Cascade Park, Elyria.
 West Falls is more picturesque with (usually) 3 separate falls beneath a bridge, but I don’t have a good picture of it because when we were there it was essentially flooded and all the good viewpoints were inaccessible.
 Above is a picture of the East Falls, which has a set of stairs and short walkway right beside the Elyria Police Station.
 From there, you can take a very short drive to the Cascade Park playground and do a one-mile loop to see West Falls.

 Very pleasant is how I would describe Affelder Falls.
 After parking at the Lewis and Ruth Affelder House, a 0.25 mile trail takes you to the falls.
 You can cross over the water on a small footbridge, then curl around for the best view that you see in the picture above.
 This is another one that can be dry so it’s best to go after a decent rain.
 Fall is the best time as the short walk, which can be extended, winds through the woods.